 CoherenceSynccomponent is baked, it generates a new file in the baked folder called

-CoherenceSync<NameOfThePrefab>.
-This component will be instantiated at runtime, and will take care of networked serialization and deserialization, instead of the built-in reflection-based one.
+CoherenceSync<AssetIdOfThePrefab>.
+This class will be instantiated at runtime, and will take care of networked serialization and deserialization, instead of the built-in reflection-based one.